AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ![deploy_model_stage]({static}/images/machine-learning-engineering/bodywork/deploy-model-stage.png)

-The remainder of this tutorial will be spent explaining the purpose of these files and demonstrating how they are used to map the ML task developed within the Jupyter notebook, into a ML workflow that can be executed on a remote Kubernetes cluster, to provide a model-scoring service ready for production.
+The remainder of this tutorial is concerned with explaining what is contained within these directories and their files, and how to command Bodywork to work with them to operationalise the solution on Kubernetes.

 ### Configuring a Bodywork Batch Stage for Training a Model

 The `stage-1-train-model` directory contains the code and configuration required to train the model within a pre-built container on a k8s cluster, as a batch workload.
-Using the [ml_prototype_work.ipynb](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/ml_prototype_work.ipynb) notebook as a reference, the `train_model.py` module contains the code required to:
+Using the [ml_prototype_work.ipynb](https://github.com/bodywork-ml/bodywork-ml-pipeline-project/blob/master/ml_prototype_work.ipynb) notebook as a reference, the `train_model.py` module contains the code required to:

 * download data from an AWS S3 bucket;
 * pre-process the data (e.g. extract labels for supervised learning);